mpokorny/hyperion/README.md

 make install
 ```

+## Build and install via Spack

+A preliminary Spack package file for *hyperion* exists in this repository.

 ## Using the software

 There is currently one complete application, *ms2h5*, and another, *gridder*, undergoing continuing development.